 Ingredients

-- 2 lb Chicken, cut into medium size pieces
+- 2 lb Chicken, bone-in, cut into medium size pieces

 - ¼ cup Ginger, chopped